rjenkin/certificates-demo/docs/certificate-transparency-logs.md

  - `submodules/certificate-transparency-go`
  - `submodules/trillian`
 2. Start the log server:
- - If you're behind a proxy, you may need to set the GO proxy: `export GOPROXY=https://...artifactory.../api/go/gocenter-proxy`
+ - If you're behind a proxy, you may need to set the GOPROXY environment variable
  - Run the CTFE script: `./scripts/ctfe.sh`